sagarbagwe/gemma-ai-app/README.md

   * **🧘 Mental Health & Wellness:** A personal wellness companion that analyzes voice tone + facial emotion to detect stress and suggest grounding exercises — functioning offline for true privacy.
   * **🌱 Agriculture & Sustainability:** A camera-based tool that helps farmers detect plant diseases or pests using Gemma 3N’s vision capabilities and receive advice based on symptoms — entirely offline.
   * **🌪️ Disaster & Crisis Support:** A lightweight mobile app that uses voice, photo, and GPS (if available) to help users navigate emergency instructions, even in areas where the network is down.
+  * **🧓 Elderly Care Support:** An offline companion for seniors that uses speech and facial recognition to monitor emotional well-being, remind them to take medication, and detect falls or confusion — all privately on-device, without internet reliance.
+  * **🎓 Vocational Training:** Offline technical training assistant that guides users through physical tasks (like plumbing, electrical work, or farming techniques) by analyzing images or videos of their work and giving real-time feedback — ideal for low-resource settings.
+  * **🧭 Travel Assistant for the Visually Impaired:** A wearable or phone-based tool that uses Gemma 3N’s image + audio understanding to describe surroundings, read signs, and provide navigation prompts — enabling independent mobility in unfamiliar areas, all offline.
+  * **🛠️ Field Engineer Toolkit:** For workers in mining, construction, or oil fields, an on-device assistant that can recognize equipment from images and explain troubleshooting steps using natural language, even when cut off from the cloud.
+  * **👮 Border & Law Enforcement Support:** An offline translator + communicator that uses Gemma 3N to enable real-time multilingual communication and document understanding in remote, no-network border or law enforcement scenarios — promoting clarity and safety.
+  * **📈 Financial Literacy Coach:** An offline agent that helps underserved populations understand loans, savings, or insurance by reading printed materials aloud, explaining them in local languages, and answering voice queries using on-device processing.
+  * **🔧 DIY Help Desk:** A tool for rural users that uses photo + voice input to recognize broken appliances (like fans, switches, pipes) and explain step-by-step repairs using voice and visuals — a fully local, low-cost home repair guide.

 ### ✨ Why Gemma 3N?